-The actuarial assumptions used in the December 31, 2019 valuations were generally based on the results of an actuarial experience study prepared as of December 31, 2014, as amended for updates to certain assumptions (such as the long-term investment return, medical claims, and medical trend rate assumptions) implemented based on annual reviews that have occurred since that experience study.
+The actuarial assumptions used in the December 31, 2020 valuations were generally based on the results of an actuarial experience study prepared as of December 31, 2019, as amended for updates to certain assumptions (such as the long-term investment return, medical claims, and medical trend rate assumptions) implemented based on annual reviews that have occurred since that experience study.

-Discount Rate: The discount rate used to measure the total OPEB liability for RHBF was 2.21%.
-The projection of cash flows used to determine the discount rate assumed that contributions from employers will be made at the current statutorily determined contribution rate.
-Based on the above assumptions, the plan's fiduciary net position was not projected to be available to make projected future benefit payments of current plan members.
-As a result, a municipal bond rate of 2.21% was used as the discount rate used to measure the total OPEB liability.
-The 2.21% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2020.
+Discount Rate: The discount rate used to measure the total OPEB liability for RHBF was 2.16% at June 30, 2021 compared to 2.21% at June 30, 2020.
+The projection of cash flows used to determine the discount rate assumed that contributions from employers would be made at the current statutorily determined contribution rate.
+Based on the above assumptions, the plan's fiduciary net position was not projected to be available to make projected future benefit payments to current plan members.
+As a result, a municipal bond rate of 2.16% was used as the discount rate used to measure the total OPEB liability.
+The 2.16% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2021.

-The discount rate used to measure the total OPEB liability for DIPNC was 3.75%.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from employers will be made at statutorily required rates, actuarially determined.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of the current plan members.
+The discount rate used to measure the total OPEB liability for DIPNC was 3.00%.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members would be made at the current contribution rate and that contributions from employers would be made at statutorily required rates, actuarially determined.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments to the current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.